radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 Stores can be exported into an LDIF file from the Main Control Panel, Directory Namespace tab or the Directory Browser tab.
 From the Directory Namespace tab, navigate to the RadiantOne Universal Directory store below Root Naming Contexts.
 On the right side, click the Export button.
 Enter a file name, select a type (LDIF or LDIFZ which is a zipped and encrypted file) and location.

-><span style="color:red">**IMPORTANT NOTE - If exporting to an LDIFZ file, a security key must be configured for RadiantOne.
+>[!warning] If exporting to an LDIFZ file, a security key must be configured for RadiantOne.
 Any target stores where you want to import this LDIFZ file must use the same LDIFZ security key value.
-For steps on defining key generation or changing the encryption security key, see the RadiantOne System Administration Guide.**
+For steps on defining key generation or changing the encryption security key, see the RadiantOne System Administration Guide.

 If this exported file is going to be used to initialize another RadiantOne Universal Directory store for replication, check the option to Export for Replication.
 Otherwise, leave this option unchecked and click OK.
 All entries in the RadiantOne Universal Directory store are exported with this option.

 For a more granular approach, use the export option from the Directory Browser tab as described below.

->**Note – when exporting entries from the Directory Browser tab, check the “Export for Replication” option if this LDIF file is going to be used to initialize a replica.
-This ensures the UUID attribute is included in the export.**

->**When exporting encrypted RadiantOne Universal Directory attributes from the Main Control Panel -> Directory Browser tab -> selected RadiantOne Universal Directory store, the attributes defined as encrypted appear in the generated LDIF file as encrypted because this operation is not connected to RadiantOne via SSL.
+>[!note] When exporting entries from the Directory Browser tab, check the “Export for Replication” option if this LDIF file is going to be used to initialize a replica.
+This ensures the UUID attribute is included in the export. <br> When exporting encrypted RadiantOne Universal Directory attributes from the Main Control Panel > Directory Browser tab > selected RadiantOne Universal Directory store, the attributes defined as encrypted appear in the generated LDIF file as encrypted because this operation is not connected to RadiantOne via SSL.
 If you are connected to the Control Panel via SSL, then the export operation on the Directory Browser tab connects to RadiantOne via SSL and the attributes defined as encrypted are decrypted when stored in the exported LDIF file as long as the user you’ve connected to the Main Control Panel is authorized to read those attributes.
-For details on how to connect to the Control Panel via SSL, please see the System Administration Guide.**
+For details on how to connect to the Control Panel via SSL, please see the System Administration Guide.

 1. From the Main Control Panel, Directory Browser tab, navigate to the branch in the virtual namespace where you want to export entries.